Cleaning method

 When glass cleaning is used for fingerprints and smudges.

-When glass cleaning is used for soap scum.
+When glass cleaning is used for glass cloudiness.

-When glass cleaning is used for streaking on glass.
+When glass cleaning is used for mirror haze.